Software engineering: Design

+Construction

+Software construction typically involves programming (a.k.a. coding), unit testing, integration testing, and debugging so as to implement the design."Software testing is related to, but different from, ... debugging".

+Testing

+Software testing is an empirical, technical investigation conducted to provide stakeholders with information about the quality of the software under test.
+Software testing can be viewed as a risk based activity.

+When described separately from construction, testing typically is performed by test engineers or quality assurance instead of the programmers who wrote it.
+It is performed at the system level and is considered an aspect of software quality.
+The testers' goals during the testing process are to minimize the overall number of tests to a manageable set and make well-informed decisions regarding which risks should be prioritized for testing and which can wait.

-Software analysis
+Program analysis

-Software analysis is the process of analyzing the behavior of computer programs regarding a property such as performance, robustness, and security It can be performed without executing the program (static program analysis), during runtime (dynamic program analysis) or in a combination of both.
+Program analysis is the process of analyzing computer programs with respect to an aspect such as performance, robustness, and security.

-Software maintenance
+Maintenance

-Software maintenance refers to the activities required to provide cost-effective support after shipping the software product.
-Software maintenance is modifying and updating software applications after distribution to correct faults and to improve its performance.
-Software has a lot to do with the real world and when the real world changes, software maintenance is required.
-Software maintenance includes: error correction, optimization, deletion of unused and discarded features, and enhancement of features that already exist.
-Usually, maintenance takes up about 40% to 80% of the project cost therefore, focusing on maintenance keeps the costs down.
+Software maintenance refers to supporting the software after release.
+It may include but is not limited to: error correction, optimization, deletion of unused and discarded features, and enhancement of existing features.

+Usually, maintenance takes up 40% to 80% of project cost.

 Education

 Knowledge of computer programming is a prerequisite for becoming a software engineer.
-In 2004 the IEEE Computer Society produced the SWEBOK, which has been published as ISO/IEC Technical Report 1979:2005, describing the body of knowledge that they recommend to be mastered by a graduate software engineer with four years of experience.
+In 2004, the IEEE Computer Society produced the SWEBOK, which has been published as ISO/IEC Technical Report 1979:2005, describing the body of knowledge that they recommend to be mastered by a graduate software engineer with four years of experience.

 Many software engineers enter the profession by obtaining a university degree or training at a vocational school.
 One standard international curriculum for undergraduate software engineering degrees was defined by the Joint Task Force on Computing Curricula of the IEEE Computer Society and the Association for Computing Machinery, and updated in 2014.
 A number of universities have Software Engineering degree programs; As of 2010, there were 244 Campus Bachelor of Software Engineering programs, 70 Online programs, 230 Masters-level programs, 41 Doctorate-level programs, and 69 Certificate-level programs in the United States.

 In addition to university education, many companies sponsor internships for students wishing to pursue careers in information technology.
-These internships can introduce the student to interesting real-world tasks that typical software engineers encounter every day.
+These internships can introduce the student to real-world tasks that typical software engineers encounter every day.
 Similar experience can be gained through military service in software engineering.

 Software engineering degree programs

-Half of all practitioners today have degrees in computer science, information systems, or information technology.
-A small, but growing, number of practitioners have software engineering degrees.
-In 1987, the Department of Computing at Imperial College London introduced the first three-year software engineering Bachelor's degree in the UK and the world; in the following year, the University of Sheffield established a similar program.
-In 1996, the Rochester Institute of Technology established the first software engineering bachelor's degree program in the United States, however, it did not obtain ABET accreditation until 2003, the same time as Rice University, Clarkson University, Milwaukee School of Engineering and Mississippi State University obtained theirs.
-In 1997, PSG College of Technology in Coimbatore, India was the first to start a five-year integrated Master of Science degree in Software Engineering.
+A small but growing number of practitioners have software engineering degrees.
+In 1987, the Department of Computing at Imperial College London introduced the first three-year software engineering bachelor's degree in the world; in the following year, the University of Sheffield established a similar program.
+In 1996, the Rochester Institute of Technology established the first software engineering bachelor's degree program in the United States; however, it did not obtain ABET accreditation until 2003, the same year as Rice University, Clarkson University, Milwaukee School of Engineering, and Mississippi State University.